 - Participate and willingness to contribute to organizational strategic plan, effective governance, and strategic leadership, including bringing a financial lens

-- Take on an active role in assisting with, supporting and representing the clinic externally with fundraising efforts in order to achieve established fundraising goals
+- Take on an active role in assisting with, supporting, and representing the clinic externally with fundraising efforts to achieve established fundraising goals

 - Serve without remuneration